• Skip to primary navigation

 The magic of the icebox method lies in its unhurried process; a slow dance of flavors takes place over a few days, transforming the raw ingredients into something far greater.
 As the pickles repose in their glass containers, the anticipation of each passing day becomes part of the experience.
 Finally, when the time is right, the icebox yields these crispy, savory treasures – a testament to a bygone era and a testament to the pleasures of patience and tradition.

-Sliced Cucumber and Onions with Salt
+Sliced Cucumber and Onions with Salt for making icebox pickles or also called a refrigerator pickles recipe.

 Ingredients

-• 7 medium-sized cucumbers sliced paper thin
+• 7 medium-sized cucumbers sliced paper-thin

 • 2 Tablespoons of salt (real salt, not table salt)